 13. Boiler Level Sight Glass and Sight Glass Packing

-This small part can help you identify quickly if you have the correct amount of water in the boiler, which makes it a critical part of any boiler’s instrumentation.
+This small part can help you identify quickly if you have the correct amount of water in the boiler, which makes it critical.
 Even a small leak from the boiler sight glass or packing will affect the water level reading, leading to a very unsafe operating condition.
 It is critically important that your sight glass is clear and clean, not leaking and there is no evidence of thinning on the glass.
-You should never let the sight glass get to a point where it becomes hard to read or so dirty that you cannot blow it down.
-By carrying this part you can switch out the sight glass should an issue arise or contact a mechanical contractor to change it for you.
+You should never let the sight glass get to a point where it becomes hard to read.
+If it’s so dirty you can’t blow it down, then it’s time to replace.
+By carrying this part you can switch out the sight glass should an issue arise.
 And like gaskets, reusing old parts is not worth the risk.
 Replace packing and tubular gage glass at least annually and train your operators to do this themselves.

 14. Valve Packing Sets

 Sure, you can keep running your boiler even if the packing on a couple valves are leaking.
 And yes, you can tighten the snot out of the stem packing and get small leaks to stop.
 However, actuated valves will not function properly with overtightened packing.
 So, it makes sense to keep a spare packing set for all control valves.
-If a leak starts and can’t be stopped by snugging up the packing gland, it may be time to trip the system briefly and swap that packing set out.
+If a leak can’t be stopped by snugging up the packing gland, it may be time swap that packing set out.

 15. Observation Port Glass and Packing

-All operators know they are supposed to observe the flame during their rounds, but it seems more times than not that the observation port glass is filthy, sooty, broken, leaking, extremely HOT or all of the above.
+All operators know they are supposed to observe the flame during their rounds.
+However, we often find the observation port glass is filthy, sooty, broken, leaking, extremely HOT or all of the above.
 That just seems ridiculous for how cheap it is to give yourself a good view of the flame through a clean glass.
 That way you can spot leaks, cracked refractory, and damaged burner heads while they are still minor issues!
 It just makes sense to have a spare for your next outage.

 Carrying Cost vs Downtime

 One thing to consider before making a purchase decision on any boiler spare parts is the cost to carry vs the cost of downtime.
 While downtime is generally very expensive, this should still be considered on a case by case and equipment specific basis.
 If, for example, your facility has full boiler redundancy, this could reduce the need to keep all manner of spares on hand.
 Likewise, if your facility is very near suppliers who regularly carry these parts, this may be less of an issue under normal circumstances.
-Lastly, if your facility has a preventative maintenance plan, where a trusted service provider is inspecting and testing regularly, you are more likely to head off issues early.
 Ensure your facility has a contingency plan with contingency boiler connections and you will have a robust set of options when problems occur.

-One good way to approach this is to first identify the most critical components of your system and then the associated costs of carrying that component.
+One good way to approach this is to first identify the most critical components of your system.
+Then determine the associated costs of carrying that component.
 Then consider the space available to store that item and the lead time required to obtain that item should an emergency arise.
-If the item has a long lead time and you have the storage capabilities, you can save a significant amount of money by carrying the spare part.
+If the item has a long lead time and you have the storage capabilities, you should carry the spare part.
 Even seemingly easy to acquire parts with shipping time of a few days can cause an unnecessary outage.
-It is unfortunate when we see facilities suffer 24 hour outages, losing tens of thousands per hour, due to the lack of a $200 or $500 part that could have easily been in their parts warehouse.
+It is unfortunate when we see facilities suffer outages due to the lack of a $200 or $500 part.

 One tool that is available to help you make an informed decision is the Critical Spare Parts Calculator.
-Even if you don’t know your exact numbers this tool will allow you to get a rough idea of whether or not you should consider carrying a specific boiler spare part.
+Even if you don’t know your exact costs, this tool will allow you determine whether you should consider carrying a specific boiler spare part.

 Do you need to know which boiler spare parts have longer lead times than others?
 Not sure what parts are critical for your mechanical equipment?
 Reach out to the experts at Rasmussen Mechanical Services and ensure your facility is ready should an emergency arise.
 Call us at 1-800-237-3141, email firstname.lastname@example.org, chat with a support agent, or contact us online.